h2oai/h2ogpt/blog/README.md

 ## Why Open-Source LLMs?

-While LLMs like OpenAI's ChatGPT/GPT-4, Microsoft's Bing AI Chat, Google's Bard, and Cohere are powerful and effective, they have certain limitations compared to open-source LLMs:
+While LLMs like OpenAI's ChatGPT/GPT-4, Anthropic's Claude, Microsoft's Bing AI Chat, Google's Bard, and Cohere are powerful and effective, they have certain limitations compared to open-source LLMs:

 1. **Data Privacy and Security**: Using hosted LLMs requires sending data to external servers.
 This can raise concerns about data privacy, security, and compliance, especially for sensitive information or industries with strict regulations.
 2. **Dependency and Customization**: Hosted LLMs often limit the extent of customization and control, as users rely on the service provider's infrastructure and predefined models.
 Open-source LLMs allow users to tailor the models to their specific needs, deploy on their own infrastructure, and even modify the underlying code.